 At-Home Exercises That Provide Strength Training Without Equipment:

 At the Gym:

 Resistance machines are great to use in the gym for those who are new to strength training.
 Most gyms will have a clear set of instructions for each machine as well as highlighting which muscle groups are isolated by the equipment.
 Start with a low weight and high reps (10-12) on each exercise, this helps to build lean muscle.

-Also, if you’re new to strength training, don’t over do it!
+Also, if you’re new to strength training, don’t overdo it!
 You don’t need to use every machine each time you hit the gym!
-Try spreading your training across the week and either choose one exercise for upper and lower body each time or concentrate on your upper body one day and lower body another.
+Try spreading your training across the week and either choose one exercise for the upper and lower body each time or concentrate on your upper body one day and lower body another.